 The jury is out on this one.
 In the end, it may be that colony collapse disorder is the result of solar storms or some other oddity.
 But I’m ready to bet that when we get to the bottom of this, we are going to find out that the cause is rushing ahead with some great new product without regard to the broader implications of using it.

 I used to think my mother was funny.
 Way back when, we went to a new store with a new parking lot.
 She complained, “Why do they have to make such an ugly parking lot?
 It wouldn’t kill them to put in some trees and shrubbery.”

 “In a parking lot?”
 I giggled.

+“Just because you need it doesn’t mean it has to be awful,” she retorted.
 Now I think she was prophetic.
 We may need ways to progress, but we don’t need to degrade our environment to do so.
 We don’t need to be awful.
 Haven’t most of us enjoyed a lazy summer day watching the bees dip in and out of flowers?
-Haven’t most of us been treated to hot water, lemon and honey to cure our ailments?
+Haven’t most of us been treated to hot water, lemon, and honey to cure our ailments?
 Fifty years after Silent Spring, 25 years after the California Condor Program, can we take a moment to assure ourselves that we are preserving the wonders we now enjoy?